ETS-PoliTO/esp32-sniffer/README.md

 This project is using [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) (ESP-IDF) and has been tested on ESP-WROOM-32 module and esp-idf `v3.2`.

-An overview of the full project can be found [here](https://j4nn0.github.io/doc/ets_presentation.pdf).
+An overview of the full project (i.e. ESP32 firmware, server and GUI) can be found [here](https://j4nn0.github.io/doc/ets_presentation.pdf).

-This firmware is written with the purpose to sniff probe request packets sent by smartphones that are looking for Wi-Fi connection.
-When the Wi-Fi connection is active on the smartphone, it will send in broadcast (in all channels frequencies) a probe request messagge asking if there is some free Wi-Fi or some known ones (i.e. the smartphone knows the password for that Wi-Fi).
-The ESP will sniff it and extract different types of informations.
+This firmware is written with the purpose to sniff Probe Request packets sent by smartphones that are looking for Wi-Fi connection.
+When the Wi-Fi connection is active on a smartphone, it will send in broadcast (in all channels frequencies) a probe request messagge asking if there are any free Wi-Fi or some known ones (i.e. the smartphone knows the password for that Wi-Fi).
+The ESP32 will sniff it and extract different types of information.

-From each sniffed packet the following informations are taken:
+The following information is taken from each sniffed packet:

 - MAC of the smartphone that has sent the request
 - SSID of the wifi to which the request is sent